 - Kristi Mindrup, Director, Instructional and Administrative Services

 - William Ratzburg, ReNew Moline

 - Susan Romano, Assistant Professor, Biological Sciences

 - Gary Rowe, Director of Quad Cities Development

 - Thomas A. Schmidt, President, Carl Sandburg College

-- Tracy Scott, Director, Student Development and Orientation
+- Tracy Scott, Director, Student Development Office

 - Tami Seitz, Director of Marketing, Quad-Cities